linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 4. Click `Submit`.

 All the required buckets will now be created in your account and the platform will be configured to use Object Storage to store persistent data and backups.
 The provided Personal Access Token will not be stored.
-The created buckets will have the `<cluster-id>` prefix`
+The created buckets will have the `<cluster-id>` prefix`.

+## Enable the Autoscaler

+Before you start enabling Applications and creating Teams and Workloads, we recommend to enable the [Autoscaler](https://techdocs.akamai.com/cloud-computing/docs/manage-nodes-and-node-pools#autoscale-automatically-resize-node-pools).
+The minimal required compute resources (a node pool with at least **3 worker** nodes with a minimum of **8 GB memory** and **4 CPUs** per node) might be sufficient, but when you start enabling a lot of Applications and also start running a lot of Workloads, you might need more resources.

 ## Onboard Teams and Users
 You can now start enabling Applications, onboarding [Teams](../../for-ops/console/teams) and create [Users](../../for-ops/console/user-management).